Is the damage to society from the misuse of guns worth the freedom to have guns?

 My Other Writing

-You're more than welcome to mouse around and discover some of my other writing on firearms such as Ban Gunowners and An Open Letter of Apology to the Good Folk of Illinois From a Hoosier.
+You're more than welcome to mouse around and discover some of my other writing on firearms such as Reduce firearm accidents -- The Fundamentals of Gun Safety and The Second Amendment as a Prophylactic.

 You can help the HubPages community highlight top quality content by ranking this article up or down.